syncfusion-content/windowsforms-docs/WindowsForms/TreeView/FAQ/How-to-fire-click-event-when-a-child-node-is-selected.md

         ' iterate through child nodes in the collection

-        For Each childnode As TreeNodeAdv In node.Nodes
+        For Each node As TreeNodeAdv In node.Nodes

-            If childnode.IsSelected Then
+            If node.IsSelected Then

-                Console.WriteLine(childnode.Text & "is selected")
+                Console.WriteLine(node.Text & "is selected")

             End If